 Organizing to Win: Building Anti Racism in White Poor and Working Class Communities

-Catalyst Project and Highlander Center are hosting a convening of organizations that are building anti racist power in poor and working class white communities – April 20th to 23rd, 2017
+Catalyst Project and Highlander Center hosted a convening of organizations that are building anti racist power in poor and working class white communities – April 20th to 23rd, 2017

-The convening will be located at the historic Highlander Center in New Market, Tennessee.
+The convening was located at the historic Highlander Center in New Market, Tennessee.

-Here’s a map of the organizations coming to the convening, scroll over the markers to learn about each one, and get involved in supporting their work if they’re near you or you’re especially interested in what they do!
+Here’s a map of the organizations that came to the convening, scroll over the markers to learn about each one, and get involved in supporting their work if they’re near you or you’re especially interested in what they do!

-40 organizers from across region, culture, geography, issue will strategize together on:
+40 organizers from across region, culture, geography, issue strategized together on:

-- Discuss what’s needed during this moment of accelerated white supremacy
+- Discussed what’s needed during this moment of accelerated white supremacy

-- Strengthen collective capacity to out-organize the Right
+- Strengthened collective capacity to out-organize the Right

-- Share organizing skills and lessons across geographies and sectors
+- Shared organizing skills and lessons across geographies and sectors

-- Share and build strategies about how the white working class can shift to see themselves as part of a broader, multi-racial working class
+- Shared and build strategies about how the white working class can shift to see themselves as part of a broader, multi-racial working class

-- Build relationships between more poor and working class white organizers within anti-racist struggle
+- Built relationships between more poor and working class white organizers within anti-racist struggle

-Catalyst Project and Highlander Center are working in collaboration with Alliance for Appalachia, Iraq Veterans Against the War, Kentuckians for the Commonwealth, Rural Organizing Project, Vermont Worker’s Center, Southern Maine Worker’s Center, and Showing Up for Racial Justice.
+Catalyst Project and Highlander Center worked in collaboration with Alliance for Appalachia, Iraq Veterans Against the War, Kentuckians for the Commonwealth, Rural Organizing Project, Vermont Worker’s Center, Southern Maine Worker’s Center, and Showing Up for Racial Justice.